 In the sequel to her Edgar Award finalist Invisible City, Julia Dahl has created a taut mystery that is both a window into a secretive culture and an exploration of the demons we inherit.

-Pre-order below in hardcover, paperback, e-book and audio formats.
+Order below in hardcover, paperback, e-book and audio formats.

 Read about Julia Dahl’s Edgar-Award-nominated first novel, Invisible City